 Low back pain is the most common cause of disability in people under the age of 45, and neck pain is the second most common cause of pain.
 No matter where pain originates in your spine, the doctors at Barrington Orthopedic Specialists help you find relief and provide the therapies you need to boost your strength and mobility.
-To learn more about their treatments for back and neck pain, book an appointment online or call one of their offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.
+To learn more about their treatments for back and neck pain, call one of their offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.

 Back pain frequently stems from inflammation due to an acute injury like a pulled muscle.
 Degenerative changes that take place as you age also lead to chronic back pain.

 Discs located between vertebrae serve as shock absorbers and give your spine flexibility.
 Herniation occurs when a disc bulges out between two vertebrae.

 Lumbar strain results from a stretching injury that causes small tears in your ligaments, tendons, and muscles.

 Also known as sciatica, lumbar radiculopathy occurs when the sciatic nerves are compressed as they leave your lower spine and travel down your legs.

 Lumbar spinal stenosis